Is Matchmaking Worth It in San Francisco?

 • Prefer real conversation over algorithmic matching

-• Are open to blind dates based on mutual interest
+• Are open to meeting someone based on shared preferences

 • Want dating to feel human, not transactional

-Participants often include founders, engineers, designers, researchers, and creatives who want dating to exist outside their screens.
+You’ll often find founders, engineers, designers, researchers, and creatives who want dating to exist outside their screens.

 • Want to optimize dating through data and filters